dpnetca/100daysOfCode/README.md

 However, I do plan, initially atleast, to try and do a little bit each day, and average out to 1 days lesson per day.
 I expect some days I will complete more then 1 lesson, some days I will complete none, but I hope to maintain this average.
-Work / Life / Learn balance is important though, and at times this will mean the training needs to pause for other priorities (i.e. spending timne with my spouse and my puppers, going on vacation (if we can ever travel again?), Cisco DevNet certifications, etc).
+Work / Life / Learn balance is important though, and at times this will mean this training needs to pause for other priorities (i.e. spending timne with my spouse and my puppers, going on vacation (if we can ever travel again?), Cisco DevNet certifications, etc).
 In the spirit of 100 days of code however, I will be making efforts to do some coding every day, even if it is not in line with this course.
 This will include code related to DevNet studies, or automating all the things